ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     End Sub
     ```

--   Useful for automating repetitive tasks (e.g., creating repeated objects in graphics programs like Blender).
+-   Useful for automating repetitive tasks (e.g., animating an object in Blender following an accurate physical model).

 -   Some languages ([GNU Guile](https://www.gnu.org/software/guile/), [Lua](https://www.lua.org/)…) are primarily designed for *embedded* use.

 # Python Example

 This C program initializes the Python interpreter and executes a simple script.
-In reality, this script could have been typed by the user in a program dialog window:
+In reality, this script could have been provided by the user in the GUI of the program:

 ```c
 #define PY_SSIZE_T_CLEAN